 Robbery, theft, violent assault, including sexual assault, and home invasions occur in Fiji.
 Most crime is opportunistic, and incidents occur more frequently in urban areas and at night.
 Expatriates and tourists have been victims.
 Be particularly careful in the downtown Suva area at night.
 Be aware of your surroundings and don’t wear or carry valuable items that could make you a target for criminals.

 Civil unrest/Political tension

-Checkpoints and road closures are regularly put in place by local authorities.
+Check points and road closures are occasionally put in place by local authorities.
 You should follow the instructions of local authorities at these checkpoints.

 Money and valuables

 Credit card fraud and the use of card skimming devices occurs in Fiji.
 Remember to shield your PIN from sight, including from potential hidden cameras, when withdrawing cash from ATMs.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Inclement weather sometimes affects air and tourist services.
 Take care when driving, particularly at night, because of insufficient street lighting, stray animals and the poor quality of roads.
 For further advice, see our road travel page.

 The safety standards you might expect of tour operators are not always met, especially for adventure sports (including diving) or on boats in rivers, coastal waters and between islands.
 There are sometimes insufficient life jackets for boats, rafts and kayaks.
 Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
 If appropriate safety equipment is not available, you should use another provider.